20 Apr The Impossible Railroad

 Carrizo Gorge is almost entirely contained within California’s Anza Borrego Desert State Park.
 From one of the park’s highest viewpoints, Sacatone Overlook, you can see seven trestles of the railroad as it snakes its way through Carrizo Gorge in the distance, with the Salton Sea at the horizon.
 These trestles are known as the “Seven Sisters,” and may be seen below in a gigapixel panorama composited from more than 300 images.

 On the northern segment of the canyon you will note a couple of places, far below at the bottom of the gorge, where freight cars have fallen off the tracks.
-Some are the remnants of a 1928 movie, Beggars of Life, shot in the gorge.
+Some are the remnants of a 1928 movie, Beggars of Life, shot in the Gorge.
 Scenes from the film are excerpted on this page, above left.
 Another two boxcars careened down into the gorge filled with trailer loads of Coors beer, to the delight of many.
 Yet another wreck left a hillside littered with precast concrete beams.
-More facts and folklore regarding the wrecks may be read here.

 You will also encounter on the southern section of the canyon two different sets of “ghost trains,” abandoned passenger cars purchased by the Carrizo Gorge Railway in anticipation of commuter service between Tijuana and Tecate in Mexico, or perhaps for taking tourists through the Gorge.
 In the virtual-reality tour at the top of the page, clicking the map hotspot at De Anza Springs will take you to the five cars of the Chicago Metra line, vandalized and covered in graffiti.
 Coupled to the end of the Metra cars is a flatcar with a tall wooden platform, used by the railroad to inspect the ceilings of the many tunnels.
 This may be seen in the gallery below.
 As we walked through the tunnels it became clear that tunnel inspections were sorely needed, as the tracks were blocked in some places by giant boulders which crashed down from above, hopefully when no hikers were anywhere nearby.
 The third map hotspot north will bring you to another railcar graveyard of three derelict and vandalized cars.
 These are the STCUM cars (Société de transport de la Communauté Urbaine de Montréal).

-Some folks enjoy mountain biking, motorbiking, or railbiking on the right-of-way.
+Some folks enjoy mountain biking or railbiking on the right-of-way.
 Trails running on the hillsides parallel to the railroad, built by construction crews, are used today by hikers and mountain bikers.
 Don’t try this one.

-According to its railroad police (who, BTW, do not answer their phones) hikers and bike riders are in danger from the potential (however remote) of railroad operations, and the Pacific Imperial Railway claims that it will cite and fine trespassers.
+Hikers and bike riders are in danger from the potential (however remote) of railroad operations, and the various operators of the line claimed that they would cite and fine trespassers.
 So nothing on this website should be construed as encouraging or suggesting a violation of the property rights of the railroad operators.
 However, before we began our hike we asked a uniformed San Diego County police officer in Jacumba if a hike on the rails was advisable, and he said, “Sure.
 No problem.
 Take plenty of water and a flashlight for the tunnels.”

-UPDATE: Sometime in late 2016 or early 2017 the east entrance to tunnel 16a (immediately east of the Goat Canyon Trestle) collapsed.
-While this video shows people scrambling over the rockpile blocking the tunnel, its unstable roof would probably mean that we will not again walk through it.
+Sometime in late 2016 or early 2017 the east entrance to tunnel 16a (immediately east of the Goat Canyon Trestle) collapsed.
 There is a hillside path around the tunnel.

 One way—entirely safe—to explore Carrizo Gorge is to visit the model railway at San Diego’s Balboa Park, the park endowed by John D. Spreckels.
 There, the scene replicates one particular day in 1949 along the San Diego & Arizona Eastern Railway.